GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/messaging/index.md

 When receiving a message from a content script or another extension, make sure to protect your scripts against [cross-site scripting][wiki-cross-site].
 This advice applies to scripts running inside the extension background page as well as to content scripts running in other web origins.

+{% Compare 'better', 'Safer methods' %}
 Use APIs that don't run scripts whenever possible:

 {% Label %}service-worker.js{% endLabel %}